Flexible rational approximation and its application for matrix functions: Problem formulation and related background

-Over the years, it was a common belief that the power of rational approximation is similar to the one of polynomial.
-In particular, the rates of convergence or the error bounds are shared between these two families of approximants, see, e.g.,~\cite[Chapter 23]{trefethen2019approximation}.
-The absolute value function, while continuous on the interval $[-1,1]$ is not easy to approximate by a polynomial.
-Specifically, one needs a polynomial of degree $n$ to achieve an error that decays at rate of $\frac{1}{n} $.
-This error rate is induced by the smoothness of the function and due to the lack of derivative at the origin.
-In a seminal paper, Newman~\cite{newman1964rational} shows that the error bound, in the case of rational approximation is far superior and reaches a square exponential rate, that is, for a rational approximation of degree $n$ in both denominator and numerator, the error is of order $\exp(-\sqrt{n})$.
-This result was eventually improved to the asymptotic rate of $8\exp(-\pi\sqrt{n}) $ for the rational minimax~\cite{stahl1993uniform}.
+Over the years, it was a common belief that the \ns{accuracy} of rational approximation is similar to that of polynomials.
+In particular, the convergence rates or error bounds are shared between these two families of approximants; see, e.g.,~{\cite[Chapter 23]{trefethen2019approximation}}.
+While continuous on the interval $[-1,1]$, the absolute value function is not easy to approximate by a polynomial.
+Specifically, one needs a polynomial of degree $n$ to achieve an error that decays at a rate of $\frac{1}{n} $.
+This error rate is induced by the smoothness of the function and due to the lack of derivative at the origin. \ns{In a seminal paper, Newman~\cite{newman1964rational} showed that the error bound, in the case of rational approximation, is far superior having the order of $\exp(-\sqrt{n})$.} This result was eventually improved to the asymptotic rate of $8\exp(-\pi\sqrt{n}) $ for the rational minimax~\cite{stahl1993uniform}.

 Rational approximations, however, can be problematic.
 There are various computational challenges here, for example, spurious poles, also known as Froissart doublets.
-These poles-like points introduce a tiny residue and appear when the degrees are chosen to be too large, see~\cite{beckermann2018rational}.
-Over the years, various constructions were presented, from the famous Pad{\'e} approximation which is based on polynomial reproduction, e.g.,~ \cite{brezinski2013pade, gonnet2013robust} to least-squares techniques~\cite{hokanson2018least, van1992parallel}.
-For more general theory of rational approximation, see, e.g.,~\cite{braess2012nonlinear} and~\cite[chapter 23]{trefethen2019approximation}.
-In this paper, we take the path of constructing rational approximation via the criterion of uniform approximation error.
+These pole-like points introduce a tiny residue and appear when the degrees are chosen to be too large; see~\cite {beckermann2018rational}.
+Over the years, various constructions were presented, from the famous Pad{\'e} approximation, which is based on polynomial reproduction, e.g.,~ \cite{brezinski2013pade, gonnet2013robust} to least-squares techniques~\cite{hokanson2018least, van1992parallel}.
+In this paper, we construct rational approximation via the criterion of uniform approximation error.